Liham/LiamGameMakerCode/README.md

-# This is the code that makes the wall placer place the walls relative to the location of the floors already placed.
+# This is the code that sends the player to the next room if he/she destroys the portal.